 Clean Energy and Energy Revolution

-The launch of a new Industrial Strategy ‘Prospering from the energy revolution’ programme aims to develop world-leading local smart energy systems that deliver cheaper and cleaner energy across power, heating and transport, while creating high value jobs and export capabilities.
+The launch of a new Industrial Strategy ‘Prospering from the energy revolution’ programme aims to develop world-leading local smart energy systems that deliver cheaper and cleaner energy across power, heating and transport while creating high-value jobs and export capabilities.

 Countries all over the world are moving to renewable energy, with investment more than doubling over the last decade.
-But for the majority of our energy to be clean and affordable, we need much more intelligent systems.
+But for most of our energy to be clean and affordable, we need much more intelligent systems.
 Smart systems can link energy supply, storage and use, and join up power, heating and transport to increase efficiency dramatically.

 Transforming Food Production